Limbic Templates: How to Change Deep Patterns

 • anything relevant to our current focus of attention

-When push comes to shove (sometimes literally), our limbic brain takes over.
-In a microsecond.
+When we sense danger, our limbic brain takes over before we can think about it.
 We sometimes call this, “getting triggered”.
-But our limbic templates operate at much more subtle levels than just our overt triggers.
+But our limbic templates operate at more subtle levels than just our overt triggers.
 They influence us all the time, in all situations, without our realizing it.

 • whether the world is a safe place or not